Numkil/VimConf/README.md

 good idea.
 There are other .vimrc's more suited for this (Timss/vimconf is a good example) and even then it is better to also make your own decisions.

-* Complete automated installion.
+* Complete automated installation.
 As in 2 commands only.
 * I strived to comment every single option as much as possible and keep the code clean.
 * Autocomplete, syntax checker, plugin manager, git wrapper, file browser and much more